Swiss Needle Cast

 Symptoms typically appear one to three years after infection (which occurs in the year of needle production).
 The oldest infected needles show symptoms first.
 Needles first become yellow-green, chlorotic, then mottled or entirely brown, then dehisce.
 Trees have thin crowns.
 In the typical form of the disease, symptoms are more severe in the lower and inner foliage.
 Trees may eventually suffer reduction in height and diameter growth.

-A sign of the pathogen, important diagnostic, is the presence of lines of pseudothecia on the undersides of needles in stomata.
+An important diagnostic sign of the pathogen is lines of pseudothecia on the undersides of needles in stomata.

 The disease occurs in most areas where the host has been introduced, including much of North America, Europe, and New Zealand.
 On the Oregon coast near Tillamook, a huge, severe epidemic began in the 1990's.
 It covers about 50,000 ha and follows the coastal fog belt inland up to about 20 km.
 See "Other issues" below for more information.